bojito/ml-album-popularity/README.md

 * Artist genres are returned as a list, which is a bit tricky to handle in pandas.
 * Spotify API returns a large number of different genres.
 Had to keep the most common ones by using corellation matrix.
 (Perform clustering for better results)
 * Dataset contains more examples from pop genre compared to rock, rap.
 Should balance classes with more data.

+## Next Steps

+To address the overfitting issue, the following steps can be performed:

+* Collect more data for each class.
+Try 500-1000 images per class.
+* Data augmentation using various transformations on the dataset images.
+* Use also Local Image features with the Bag of Visual Words(BOVW) technique.
+For example SIFT, SURF, KAZE.
+* Consider using a dimensionality reduction technique.